Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Simulation Results and Discussions

-It can also be observed from Fig. \ref{fig1_COG_OP}(a) that the GUS and RUS schemes achieve the best and the worst outage performance, respectively.
+{Fig. \ref{fig1_COG_OP} compares the users' outage probabilities and admission probabilities of different scheduling schemes with the CPA strategy for a 10-user case.
+The widely considered RUS scheme \cite{2020_Demarchou_ICC_Spatial_randomness,2013_Tabassum_ICI} is used as benchmark.
+In addition, we simulate the widely considered scheduling schemes, which first divide the BS's coverage area into two parts, and then scheduling one user from each part.
+Specifically, 5 users are randomly distributed in the disc region with radius 250 m, and the other 5 users are randomly distributed within the ring region with inner radius 250 m and outer radius 500 m.
+Based on which user is scheduled, we specifically compare three scheduling schemes, namely, 1) divided nearest user scheduling (DNUS) scheme \cite{2023_Chen_JSAC_RSMA-MEC}: the user closest to the BS in each region is scheduled; 2) divided GUS (DGUS) scheme: the user with the best channel gain in each region is scheduled; 3) divided CUS (DCUS) scheme \cite{2020_Lu_TVT}: the user with the largest CDF value in each region is scheduled.}

+{Fig. \ref{fig1_COG_OP}(a) compares the admission fairness performance of the GUS, DGUS, and CUS schemes, where the 10 users' distances to the BS vary from 50 m to 500 m with an interval of 50 m.
+For ease of concision, the RUS scheme which can achieve fair admission probability and the DNUS scheme which always schedule user 1 and user 6 are not plotted here.
+We can see that the CUS scheme can achieve equal admission probability.
+However, in GUS and DGUS schemes, the users closer to the BS are scheduled with much higher probability, which means scheduling unfairness.
+Fig. \ref{fig1_COG_OP}(b) compares the outage performance of all scheduling schemes.
+It can be observed that the GUS and RUS schemes achieve the best and the worst outage performance, respectively.
 That is because the GUS scheme always schedules the users with the best channel gains and can effectively employ multi-user diversity, while the users are randomly scheduled in RUS scheme without utilizing multi-user diversity.
 In order to provide fair access opportunities to the users, the CUS scheme achieves inferior outage probability to the GUS scheme, whereas it can also effectively exploit multi-user diversity.
-To compare the scheduling fairness performance of the three scheduling schemes, we plot the users' admission probabilities of a 4-user system in Fig. \ref{fig1_COG_OP}(b), where the users' distances to the BS are 100 m, 200 m, 300 m, and 400 m, respectively.
-We can see that the CUS and RUS schemes can achieve equal admission probability.
-However, in GUS scheme, the users closer to the BS are scheduled with much higher probability, which leads scheduling unfairness.
+Moreover, we can observe that the GUS (CUS) scheme can achieve better performance than the DGUS (DCUS) scheme, which demonstrate the advantage of unify scheduling considered in this paper.}